Cardinal Wolsey (film)

-Cardinal Wolsey is a 1912 silent short film drama directed by Laurence Trimble and written by and starring Hal Reid.
+Cardinal Wolsey is a 1912 silent short film drama directed by Laurence Trimble, written by and starring Hal Reid.
 It was based on the play Henry VIII by William Shakespeare.
 It was produced by the Vitagraph Company of America and distributed through the General Film Company.

 An incomplete copy of the film is preserved in the National Film and Television Archive, British Film Institute.